BenItBuhner/Bulk-Email-Verifier/README.md

 #### 1. Prerequisites

 Ensure you have Python installed on your system.
-You can download it from [python.org](https://www.python.org/).
 It's recommended to use Python 3.6 or higher.

 #### 2. Install Required Packages